 In 2009, the Mount Tabor Historic Structures Report identified ways the City of Portland could preserve features of the historic reservoirs.
 To comply with a federal and state mandate, the Water Bureau disconnected these reservoirs from the water system in 2015.
-City Council also passed Resolution #37146 in 2015, dedicating $4 million to preservation and calling on the Water Bureau and the Mount Tabor Neighborhood Association to work together on priorities.
-The planning and oversight team now includes the Water Bureau, Portland Parks and Recreation, the Mount Tabor Neighborhood Association, and the Friends of Mount Tabor Park.
+City Council also passed Resolution #37146 in 2015, dedicating $4 million to preservation, and calling on the Water Bureau and the Mount Tabor Neighborhood Association to work together on priorities.
+The planning and oversight team now includes the Water Bureau, Portland Parks and Recreation, the Mount Tabor Neighborhood Association, and Friends of Mount Tabor Park.

 In spring 2016, this team hired Rob Dortignacq, the architect who worked on the 2009 report, to write an update.
 Dortignacq updated the report with information about current conditions and construction costs.
-The 2016 Addendum Dortignacq produced allowed the team to set realistic priorities for the $4 million City Council had committed.
+The 2016 Addendum produced by Dortignacq allowed the team to set realistic priorities for the $4 million City Council had committed.

 The team is now working with Akana, a Native American-owned, Northwest-based, professional services firm that helps clients plan, design, engineer, and manage projects in the built environment.
 Akana helps the team bundle, contract for, and manage the many tasks involved in the preservation projects.

-We started repairing and rebuilding these historic features in November 2017.
+We started repairing and rebuilding historic features in November 2017.
 See below for details about what we've done so far and what's next.

 Light fixture restoration: We contracted with Spring City to restore the 100-year-old light fixtures that were once part of the fences on Reservoirs 5 and 6.
 The restoration is complete, and the fixtures now meet current electrical and energy efficiency standards.